rulingAnts/LingTeX/README.md

 - `lingtex.figure.outputDir`: Default output directory for images imported as figures (e.g., `${workspaceFolder}/misc/figures`).
 - `lingtex.tex.mainFile`: Path to the main `.tex` file.
 When set, imported image paths are computed relative to this file (e.g., `${workspaceFolder}/main.tex`).
+- `lingtex.interlinear.openupGlossAmount`: Interlinear line spacing passed to `\openup` before gloss lines (e.g., `1em` or `6pt`).
+Spacing before/after the free translation is automatically set to 50% of this value.

+Panel tips:
+- Use “Browse Tables Dir…” and “Browse Figures Dir…” to pick folders.
+Selected paths inside the repo are saved as `${workspaceFolder}/…` for portability.

 ## Development
 - Run and debug via the provided launch configuration (Run Extension).